siennathesane/f2/README.md

 ```

 That will completely bootstrap the entire backend.
 If for some reason terraform fails, just run `./bootstrap.sh dev` again.
 If that doesn't work, just ping me on Discord.

+There are also code generators that are needed for the backend services as well.
+For example, to generate any necessary protocol buffers, you will need `protoc`, the various `protoc-gen-*` plugins, and `buf`.
+You can find more details in the backend readme.

 #### Frontend